 This drain trap catches loose items before entering the main drain, which can cause major drainage issues.
-If your front loader panel indicates there is a drainage problem or you notice an item such as a button missing from your clothing, read the manufacturer’s manual on how to access the drain trap, as you may be able to clear it yourself (and find that missing button).
+If your front loader panel indicates there's a drainage problem or you notice an item such as a button missing from your clothing, read the manufacturer’s manual on how to access the drain trap as you may be able to clear it yourself (and find that missing button).
 In terms of potential drainage problems, this little troubleshooting tip could also save you an unnecessary call-out fee.

 It’s very easy to do.
 Just remember to arm yourself with a towel and a container to catch any excess water that may leak from the drain whilst you access it.
 Some drain trap doors simply pop off with a little force, others may require a flat-head screwdriver to pry it open.